HS4 carburetor tuning on Austin Mini

 Turn off the engine.

-Disconnect the spark plug suppressor from the adapter cable.
+Disconnect the ignition wire from the adapter cable.
 Pull by hand.

 Remove the adapter cable and the Colortune spark plug with its washer.
 Unscrew by hand.